-The large and diverse measurement space of U-L2N nodes - coupled with the typically large urban areas - will yield extremely large network sizes.
-Current urban roll-outs are composed of sometimes more than hundred nodes; future roll-outs, however, may easily reach numbers in the tenth of thousands.
-One of the utmost important L2N routing protocol design criteria is hence scalability.
+The large and diverse measurement space of U-LLN nodes - coupled with the typically large urban areas - will yield extremely large network sizes.
+Current urban roll-outs are composed of sometimes more than a hundred nodes; future roll-outs, however, may easily reach numbers in the tens of thousands.
+One of the utmost important LLN routing protocol design criteria is hence scalability.

-The routing protocol MUST be scalable to be able to accommodate a very large and increasing number of nodes without deteriorating to-be-specified performance parameters below to-be-specified thresholds.
+The routing protocol(s) MUST be scalable so as to accommodate a very large and increasing number of nodes without deteriorating to-bespecified performance parameters below to-be-specified thresholds.